dwilkie/carrierwave_direct/README.md

       config.validate_filename_format = false        # defaults to true
       config.validate_remote_net_url_format = false  # defaults to true

       config.min_file_size             = 5.kilobytes  # defaults to 1.byte
       config.max_file_size             = 10.megabytes # defaults to 5.megabytes
       config.upload_expiration         = 1.hour       # defaults to 10.hours
-      config.will_include_content_type = true        # defaults to false; if true, content-type will be set
+      config.will_include_content_type = 'video/mp4'  # defaults to false; if set it will be the default set content
-                                                     # on s3, but you must include an input field named
+                                                      # type provided for amazon.
+And the default selected value if
-                                                     # Content-Type on every direct upload form
+                                                      # using the `content_type_select` helper.
     end

 ## Testing with CarrierWaveDirect